juntao/arenztopia/content/news/Issue 12.md

 The Political Politician is a news column that will run until New Year's Day, and it will cover the Arenztopian Elections.

 As campaigning starts up a little bit, Tony Yuan and Ellidy J. have announced their intentions to run for Vice President.
 They represent the Science and Ethics parties, respectively.
 They are both running against each other and against independent incumbent Kassie K. Both Tony and Ellidy are also running for Mayor.
+James O. is expected to officially announce his intention for running for Senator next week.

 ## Coronavirus Report
 by Owen Miyazoi

-(article)
+Cases and deaths are still declining, with 867 confirmed cases and 53 deaths.
+The Arenztopian Officer of Health, Johannes Peterson, asked to have 15,000 doses of the new, promising Pfizer COVID-19 vaccine, and the doses are supposed to be delivered in early January 2021.

-## Feature: (person)
+## Feature:
 by Tony Yuan

 (article)